Links may lead to content or sites outside of this page.

 Originally, this webcomic was a end-of-the-Soviet Kitsch parody of Napoleon Dynamite that was only supposed to last for a week.
 The title was kind of catchy and nasty, so it stuck.

-Any time an artist or writer depicts oppressed groups of any ethnicity/belief system/sexual orientation in a realistic and human-oriented fashion, there is a real risk of offending someone and coming across as a bigot or corrupter.
+Any time an artist or writer depicts oppressed groups of any ethnicity/belief system/gender in a realistic and human-oriented fashion, there is a real risk of offending someone and coming across as a bigot or corrupter.
 It sucks, but it comes with the territory.
-I fully accept responsibility for that, so whenever possible, I include research notes and documentation with the posted pages.
+I fully accept responsibility for that.
 My first concern is to tell stories about relationships.
 My second concern is to depict the characters as human beings, for better or for worse.
-My third concern is to expose the ugliness of prejudice against people.
-My fourth and final concern is to share cool things I have learned over the years from life experience and scholarly pursuits, in the hope that it helps someone else.
+My third concern is to expose the ugliness of exploitation and prejudice against people.
+My fourth and final concern is to share cool things I have learned over the years from life experience and scholarly pursuits, in the hope that it helps or entertains someone else.

-Now you may be asking, “How can a Christian make such filth?”
+Some people who know me may be asking, “How can a Christian make such filth?”
 It’s easy.
-I make it, because this is one of the burdens I need to bear.
+I make it, because it is one of the burdens I need to bear.

-Although I do fellowship with a religious community, I do not ultimately answer of ecclesiastical hierarchy.
+Although I do fellowship with a religious community, I ultimately do not answer of ecclesiastical hierarchy.
 I answer only to God and my purpose on Earth as I understand it.
-Called to follow in the footsteps of Biblical scribes and Christian writers before me, I tell stories about matters of humanity and its relationship to the spirit.
-This doesn’t mean I am adding to the Bible, but rather that I draw inspiration from that tradition, much like Dante, Goethe, Lewis and Bulgakov before me.
-If my work seems offensively outrageous to a person who follows an Abrahamic Religion, then I highly recommend that my Sibling-in-Faith actually read the entire Bible rather than just quoting verses out of context from the New Testament to justify their biases.
+I feel called to follow in the footsteps of Biblical scribes and Christian writers before me, I tell stories about matters of humanity and its relationship to the spirit.
+This doesn’t mean I am adding to the Bible or arrogant to proclaim my books as holy.
+Rather, that I draw inspiration from that tradition, much like Dante, Goethe, Lewis and Bulgakov before me.
+If my work seems offensively outrageous to a person who follows an Abrahamic Religion, then I highly recommend that my Sibling-in-Faith actually read the entire Bible rather than just quoting verses out of context to justify their biases.

-These comics made are not for individuals that have found their righteous path, they are written for those who need them, Christian or not.
-These comics are also created to expose the evils and injustices of the world, without using actual human being to depict these actions.
+These comics made are not for individuals that have found their righteous path, they are written for those who need it, Christian or not.
+These comics are also created to expose many of the evils and injustices of the world.

 No, they are not.
 These are fictional characters.
 Please don’t call me from the Ukraine concerned that your nephew Sasha has been up to no good.
 I am not writing about him.
 This is fiction.